 These activities not only help familiarize children with the US map, but helps children learn how to recognize and spell state names and recognize state flags.

 First, this product is wallet friendly.
 This product was only free for me because I created it, but I do have a freebie available, here, for those interested in trying it out.
 The freebie includes three states, Alaska, Rhode Island, and DC.
-If you’re interested in the full set, it is only $2 at Nike Anderson’s Classroom.
-Yes, just two bucks for 54 pages worth of activities!
-It is currently my Best Seller.
+If you’re interested in the full set, it is available at Nike Anderson’s Classroom and is extremely affordable.
+It is also currently my Best Seller.

 Second, the activities in this resource not only helped familiarize my children with the US map, but also helped them learn how to recognize and spell state names and recognize state flags.
 It also covered state abbreviations and regions.
 My boys learned so much and enjoyed coloring the flags for each state.